110 – Written Directives

 II.
 Definitions

-Policy & Planning Unit (Policy Unit): The unit responsible for creating the initial drafts of all department policies and ensuring that all written directives are published in a uniform manner.
+Policy & Planning Unit (Policy Unit): The unit responsible for creating the initial drafts of all policies and ensuring that all written directives are published in a uniform manner.

-Policy Approval Committee (PAC): The group of HCSO employees responsible for the initial approval of all department policies that must ultimately be approved by the Sheriff.
+Policy Approval Committee (PAC): The group of HCSO employees responsible for the initial approval of all policies that must ultimately be approved by the Sheriff.
 The PAC shall be composed of the following members or their designees:

 • Policy Unit Manager